madiepev/Tutorials/AI100/LogicApp-ComputerVision.md

 ![alt text](https://github.com/madiepev/Tutorials/blob/main/images/createorupdatedocument.png?raw=true)

+31. Finally, on the left top **save** your workflow and **Run** it.
+Your Logic App is now waiting for blobs to be added to your Storage Account container.

 ## Upload images to trigger the Logic App
 1. In the Azure Portal, navigate to the Azure Storage Account you created before.
 2. Select **Overview**, then select **Containers**.